-The Department of Writing, Rhetoric, and American Cultures (WRAC) stands against anti-Black violence and racism, and in solidarity with protestors around the world who seek justice.
+The Department of Writing, Rhetoric, and American Cultures (WRAC) stands against state-sanctioned anti-Black violence and racism, and in solidarity with protestors around the world who seek justice.
 We also call for action against systemic and structural racism in the U.S. broadly and in our local communities.
 As teachers, researchers, and writers, we are committed to educating ourselves and others about anti-racist pedagogy and self-work, and to providing resources for students, faculty, staff, and the larger community to engage in a movement for change.
 Such change seeks to recognize and celebrate the personhood of each and every member of our local and global communities.

 The Department of Writing, Rhetoric, and American Cultures (WRAC) will: